What is Azure IoT Hub

 The IoT Hub Device Provisioning Service automatically provisions devices to the right IoT hub when the device first boots up.

-X.509 CA authentication for simple, standards-based enrollment.
+X.509 CA authentication can be used for simple, standards-based enrollment.

 Route device data